Not only is this vegan pineapple coffee cake completely free of added fats, it also uses no white flour at all and contains very little sugar.

 - 1 cup whole wheat flour

-- 1/2 cup vegan sugar (I used demerara) or stevia baking blend
+- 1/2 cup vegan sugar or sugar-free substitute such as stevia baking blend or monk fruit

 - 2 teaspoons baking powder

 - 1 1/2 teaspoons Ener-G Egg Replacer or 1 1/4 teaspoons of cornstarch, potato starch, or tapioca plus 1/4 teaspoon of baking powder

 - 1/2 teaspoon baking soda

 - 1/2 teaspoon salt

 - 3 tablespoons water

 - 1 tablespoon white or cider vinegar

 - 1 cup crushed pineapple packed in pineapple juice undrained

 - 2 tablespoons coarse sugar or brown sugar such as demerara or raw sugar